 A bladder fistula occurs when you have an injury or defect that allows bacteria from your intestines to enter your bladder.
 Bladder fistulas can occur due to surgical injuries or bowel diseases such as inflammatory bowel disease, ulcerative colitis, or Crohn’s disease.

 Phenylketonuria is an incurable genetic disease that is present at birth.
 The disease makes you unable to break down an amino acid called phenylalanine.
+When these metabolites accumulate your urine may develop a “mousey” smell.
 Other symptoms include:

 - decreased skin pigmentation